SOLAS-TTRPG/SOLAS/Tricks.md

 ## Dragon's Breath
 ***Concentration***
 *Range: 1 Tile*
 You touch one willing creature and imbue it with the power to spew magical energy from its mouth, provided it has one.
-Choose acid, cold, fire, lightning, or poison.
-Until the spell ends, the creature can use a stamina point to exhale energy of the chosen type in a 3 tile cone, doing 4R damage of the chosen type to each creature in the area.
+Choose a damage type from the elemental damage category.
+Until the spell ends, the creature can use a stamina point to exhale energy of the chosen type in a 3 tile cone, doing R4 damage of the chosen type to each creature in the area.